GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 The spectrogram of a signal is a 2D real-valued representation of its #acr("STFT").
 It displays the magnitude, phase, or power of the complex #acr("STFT").
-The spectrogram allows visualizing a signal as a form of image.
+The spectrogram allows for visualizing a signal as an image.
 In addition to this practical property, it quantifies the intensity of the signal at each time frame and frequency bin.
 Different types of spectrograms can be defined: